 - 4 pork chops

-- 2 Tbsp olive oil (extra virgin - 2 portions, 1 Tbsp each)
+- 2 tablespoon olive oil (extra virgin - 2 portions, 1 tablespoon each)

-- 2 Tbsp Dijon mustard (recommend Ingelhoffer brand stoneground mustard)
+- 2 tablespoon Dijon mustard (recommend Ingelhoffer brand stoneground mustard)

 - 1 pinch each, salt & pepper